parasaurolophus/home-automation/README.md

 - An entry in the `httpStatic` array
 - A set of environment variable definistions

-This is accomplished by defined a number of separate JavaScript files and referencing them from `settings.js` by placing the following just above (not inside) `module.exports`:
+This is accomplished by creating a number of separate JavaScript files and referencing them from `settings.js` by placing the following just above (not inside) `module.exports`: